Fred Astaire as Tony Hunter, musical comedy star

 Astaire keeps his jacket fastened through the sequence, keeping the suit unified as he elegantly dances rather than having the jacket flap about his waist.
 Despite his jacket covering the top of his trousers, we can see that they have pleats—at the height of their fashionability in the early 1950s—and are worn with beige silk suspenders (braces) with gold adjusters.
 The trouser bottoms are finished with turn-ups (cuffs).

 While beige or even light gray socks would harmonize with the suit, Astaire’s French blue socks coordinate with the shirt to create the image of a blue “bodysuit” under the suit so that, as the sleeves or trouser bottoms ride up as he dances, one sees the blue layer first.
-He wears black patent leather cap-toe oxfords with slightly raised heels, likely the same shoes he wore with his white tie and tails for an earlier dance sequence.
+He wears black patent leather cap-toe five-eyelet oxfords with slightly raised heels, likely the same shoes he wore with his white tie and tails for an earlier dance sequence.

 Despite his gangster-like appearance, Rod’s white hat provides visual assurance that he’s one of the good guys.
 This fedora is made of cream felt with a sharply pinched crown and black ribbed grosgrain silk band.

 While also adding a Bogart-esque touch to the Rod Riley character, the fedora also adds a few inches to Astaire’s height as he dances with Cyd Charisse.

 Though he’s in character as “Rod Riley”, Tony wears his usual gold signet ring on his right pinky and a gold curb-chain bracelet on his left wrist.